Evolution of a migrating giant planet in the presence of an inclined binary companion: Results

 \subsection{Final distributions}

 In this section, we describe the orbital parameters of the planets at the end of the simulations (i.e., 100 Myr).
 We recall that all the planetary orbital parameters are given in the invariant plane reference frame.
 Fig.~\ref{incl} shows the planetary inclination as a function of the semimajor axis and the eccentricity.
 The color code indicates if the planet is in a Lidov-Kozai resonance state at the end of the evolution.
-These plots show evidence of scattering events, as discussed above.
-In particular, we observe several planets with semimajor axes that are higher than the initial value of 15 UA, while the orbits of some planets are even found retrograde after a scattering event (see the previous section).

-As seen in the left panel of Fig.~\ref{incl}, most of the planets end up with a semimajor axis that is smaller than 10 AU as a result of the Type II migration of the planets during the protoplanetary disk phase.
+As seen in the left panel of Fig.~\ref{incl}, all the planets end up with a semimajor axis that is smaller than 10 AU as a result of the Type II migration of the planets during the protoplanetary disk phase.
 The planets found locked in a Lidov-Kozai resonant state (red stars) all have an inclination (with respect to the invariant plane) that is higher than $\sim 40^\circ$, which comes as no surprise considering the critical value of $39.23^\circ$ for the establishment of the Lidov-Kozai resonance.
 Nevertheless, the highly inclined planets are not all in a Lidov-Kozai resonant state at the end of the simulations, as shown by the color code.

-The critical value of $39.23^\circ$ is even more obvious in the right panel of Fig.~\ref{incl}, where the planetary inclinations are presented jointly with the eccentricities.
-While a pileup around low eccentricities is observed at low planetary inclinations, high eccentricities are generally associated with inclinations above $\sim 40^\circ$.
+The critical inclination value is even more obvious in the right panel of Fig.~\ref{incl}, where the planetary inclinations are presented jointly with the eccentricities.
+While a pileup around low eccentricities is observed at low planetary inclinations, high eccentricities are only associated with inclinations above $\sim 40^\circ$.
 However, although the Lidov-Kozai resonance could contribute to the excitation of the planetary eccentricities, we note that only a small fraction of the planets evolves in a Lidov-Kozai resonance at the end of the simulations.
-The percentages of final Lidov-Kozai resonant evolutions found among the 2564 simulations with no planetary ejection are given in Table~\ref{ejections}, for each initial inclination value of the binary companion.
+The percentages of final Lidov-Kozai resonant evolutions found among the 3200 simulations are given in Table~\ref{ejections}, for each initial inclination value of the binary companion.
+Let us remark that the percentages of resonance captures are slightly lower when the simulations do not include the disc phase.
+It seems to indicate that the migration in the disc promotes the establishment of Lidov-Kozai resonant sytems.
+Additionally, we note that the values in eccentricity and inclination displayed in Fig.~\ref{incl} follow particular curves (green lines) whose trend will be discussed in Section~\ref{Dynamical_analysis}.

 Since the argument of the pericenter plays a key role in the Lidov-Kozai mechanism, we therefore pay particular attention to this angle in the following.
 Fig.~\ref{Hist_w} shows the normalized distribution of the argument of the pericenter of the planets at the end of the simulations.
 We clearly observe two pileups around $90^\circ$ and $270^\circ$.
 Interestingly, the highest peaks are found at the borders of the two pileups, namely for pericenter arguments close to $45^\circ$, $135^\circ$, $225^\circ$, and $315^\circ$.
 In the left panel of Fig.~\ref{Hist_w}, the systems in a Lidov-Kozai resonance belong to the pileups at $90^\circ$ and $270^\circ$, as expected.
 In the right panel of Fig.~\ref{Hist_w}, the color code of the histogram refers to the initial inclination values of the binary companion $i_B$.
 We can deduce from the plot that the pileups are formed by the highly inclined binary companions ($i_B \ge 40^\circ$), since the normalized frequencies of the pericenter arguments for planets with a binary companion initially below $40^\circ$ are almost uniformly distributed.